GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 - `project_id` - your GCP project ID
 - `model_base_url` and `model_name` - where to find the model
+- `db_network` - the network from which the Cloud SQL instance will be accessible; it should be the same network as the GKE cluster
+- `k8s_namespace` - existing namespace in your GKE cluster where the application will be deployed
 - `k8s_app_image` - the name and tag of the Docker image built previously
 - `support_email`, `oauth_client_id`, `oauth_client_secret` and `members_allowlist` - for IAP configuration

+Make sure you have configured `google` and `kubernetes` providers either by setting the environment variables or using the `provider` blocks in the configuration.

 Initialize and apply the Terraform configuration to set up the necessary infrastructure.